royward/metta-wam/tests/performance/compare_algo/nqueens/README.md

 ## **Proportionality of MeTTaLog and Plain Prolog**

 MeTTaLog and Plain Prolog exhibit proportional scaling.
 Both implementations handle recursion and symbolic reasoning efficiently due to their declarative natures.
-However, Plain Prolog is significantly faster because of its optimized runtime environment and more mature backtracking mechanisms.

 ### **Longer Timing Table**